 Providers of On Demand Programme Services ("ODPS") are required by law to notify ATVOD before the service begins, and to advise ATVOD if the service closes or undergoes significant changes.
 Full details of the statutory requirements that apply to ODPS can be found in the Rules and Guidance section of this website

 If you are unsure of whether your service requires notification, please consult the Guidance on who needs to notify.
-To make a notification, please follow the Guidance on how to notify and complete and return the Notification Form as soon as possible.
-Copies of the Notification Form are also available via email at email@example.com or by post from: ATVOD, 27 Sheet Street, Windsor, SL4 1BN.
+To make a notification, please refer to the document How to notify and complete the Online Notification Form as soon as possible.
+A print version of the Notification Form is also available via email at firstname.lastname@example.org or by post from ATVOD, 27 Sheet Street, Windsor, SL4 1BN.

 Service providers must pay a fee to ATVOD in relation to each On Demand Programme Service they provide and will receive invoices with respect to each notified service.
 The fees charged by ATVOD are the subject of a public consultation each year and are approved by Ofcom.
 Details of the current fee tariff can be found in the Regulatory Fees section.